RedisGraph/RedisGraph/deps/GraphBLAS/Source/README.txt

 The Template/ files are not compiled separately, but are #include'd into files in this folder instead.

-The Generated/ files are created by the *.m scripts from the Generator/* files, and should not be editted.
+The Generated1/* and Generated2/* files are created by the *.m scripts from the Generator/* files, and should not be editted.
 If the Generator/ files are modified then type:

     codegen

-in MATLAB to construct the Generated/ files.
+in Octave to construct the Generated1/* and Generated2/* files.

+When GBCOMPACT is enabled, only the Generated1/* files are needed.